Playbook Theme: Demand Notifications

 Note: Looking for a different design?
 Feel free to edit the HTML, CSS, or JS of the Dynamic Yield template, adjust it, and save your own template.

-Step 4: Measure uplift by activating a control group
+Step 3: Measure uplift using a control group

-Establishing a control group is essential for measuring uplift generated by any Dynamic Yield experience, because the control group represents visitors who either receive no variation or a random variation.
+Comparing the variation to a control group is essential for measuring the uplift generated by any Experience OS experience.
+The control group represents visitors who either receive no variation or a random variation and is the basis for comparison for your campaign variations.

 - As the primary metric, use Add to Cart.
 This is the most immediate user interaction that you want to promote.
-Don't worry, you'll be able to see revenue per user, AOV, and purchases per user in the report as a secondary metric.
+Don't worry, you'll be able to see revenue per user, AOV, and purchases per user in the report as secondary metrics.